robbiesymonds/blueprint-pdf/README.md

 window.open(url);
 ```

+The `generate()` function can also take an optional argument to specify alternative output formats.
+The default is `string` but you can also use `arraybuffer` or `blob` to get different data formats.

-Need more help?
-Check out the `examples` directory!
+*Need more help?
+Check out the `examples` directory!*

 ## 📖&nbsp; Templates